MicrosoftDocs/windows-dev-docs/uwp/monetize/adcontrol-in-html-5-and-javascript.md

 </html>
 ```

-### Create an AdControl programmatically in Javascript
+### Create an AdControl programmatically in JavaScript

 The previous steps show how to declare an **AdControl** in your HTML markup.
 Alternatively, you can programmatically create an **AdControl** using JavaScript.
 This example assumes that you are using an existing **div** in your HTML with the ID **myAd**.